 - 7.2.1 Sample documentation, identification and chain-of-custody procedures are designed to assure accountability and control of all samples.
 Analytical records are kept and maintained in sufficient detail to track and recreate all analytical activities to ensure sample integrity.
 Project and client communication is also an extremely important aspect of the sample documentation procedures.
 SOP topics associated with the sample custody and documentation procedures are as follows:

+- Sample Identification Procedure,

+- Labeling Field Samples,

 - Sample Receiving and Project Communication,

+- Sample Containers, Preservatives, Holding Times and General Sample Receipt Protocols,

+- Sample Acceptance Policy,

 - Manual Chain-of-Custody Procedure,

 - LIMS Generated Chain-of-Custody Procedure,

-- Sample Identification Procedure,

-- Labeling Field Samples,

 - Internal Chain-of-Custody Procedure,

 - Sample Log-In Ledger,

 - Sample Storage Procedure,

-- Maintenance of Custody,

-- Sample Tracking Procedure,

-- Client Communication, and
+- Sample Custody, and

-- Sample Scheduling Procedure.
+- Sample Tracking Procedure.

 Alpha Analytical, Inc. Section No.: 7.0

-Revision No.: 16.0
+Revision No.: 17.0

-Date: January, 2009
+Date: January, 2011

 Page: 2 of 7